silo/frbkom-een_indgang/docs/03-standards/best-practices.md

 ## Performance Guidelines

+### Design System Integration
+- Use only fk_designsystem provided UI components and tokens for consistency.
+- Reference tokens (color, spacing, font) rather than hardcoding CSS values.
+- Import the package locally via `pnpm add file:/Users/silo/Documents/Frederiksberg_kommune/fk_designsystem` until it is published.
+- Centralize any theme overrides inside the design system package instead of scattering changes in the app.

 - **Database Optimization**: Write efficient Drizzle ORM queries with proper indexing
 - **Pagination**: Implement pagination and filtering for large datasets
 - **Lazy Loading**: Use lazy loading for components and routes